Azure/azure-spring-apps-landing-zone-accelerator/Scenarios/ASA-Secure-Baseline/Terraform/02-Hub-Network.md

-# Create the Hub Network
+# Create the Hub Virtual Network

 The following will be created:
 * Resource Group for Hub Networking (main.tf)
 * Hub Network (main.tf)
 * Azure Bastion Host (azure_bastion.tf)

-Review and if needed, comment out and modify the variables within the "02 Hub Virtual Network" section of the variable definitons file paramaters.tfvars.
-Do not modify to use the default values.
+Review and if needed, comment out and modify the variables within the "02 Hub Virtual Network" section of the common variable definitons file [parameters.tfvars](./parameters.tfvars).
+Do not modify if you plan to use the default values.

 If you wish to bring your own Hub Virtual Network, skip to the [step](#optional-bring-your-own-hub-virtual-network) below (Bring your own Hub Virtual Network).